2007 Backyard Brawl

-The 2007 Pittsburgh vs. West Virginia football game (also known simply as 13–9) was a college football game held in Morgantown, West Virginia that marked the 100th Backyard Brawl.
-Unranked and 4–7 Pittsburgh, a 28½ point underdog, pulled the upset over archrival West Virginia which, coming into the game, was ranked second in the Bowl Championship Series (BCS) standings and AP poll and first in the Coaches Poll.
+The 2007 Pittsburgh vs. West Virginia football game, commonly nicknamed "13–9", was a college football game held in Morgantown, West Virginia that marked the 100th Backyard Brawl.
+Unranked and 4–7 Pittsburgh, a 28½ point underdog, pulled a major upset over archrival West Virginia which, coming into the game, was ranked second in the Bowl Championship Series (BCS) standings and AP poll and first in the Coaches Poll.
 By upsetting West Virginia in the Mountaineers' regular season and home finale, the Panthers knocked West Virginia out of what had been assured to be their first appearance in a BCS National Championship Game and a shot at their first national championship.
 The game was one of the most important Backyard Brawls in the series history, one of the biggest upsets in both Pittsburgh and West Virginia history, one of the biggest upsets of the season, and was voted as the "Game of the Year" by ESPNU.